 It’s easy to lose track of which metrics really matter to your business, with many analytics platforms presenting a large variety of metrics that leave most people in a state of analysis paralysis.
-Knowing which key performance indicators to track for your website, not only saves you time when analyzing data, it also gives you the keys to understanding where your business is going and what is needed to realize your business goals.
+Knowing which website key performance indicators to track, not only saves you time when analyzing data, it also gives you the keys to understanding where your business is going and what is needed to realize your business goals.

-The goal of this article is to give you a clear idea of how to identify these KPI’s.
-It is more focused on making you think critically about your business and understanding how to formulate relevant KPI’s, more than presenting a readymade copy paste solution.
+The goal of this article is to give you a clear idea of how to identify the right KPI’s for your business.

-Key performance indicators are metrics used to measure performance of activities,
+Key performance indicators are metrics used to measure performance of activities.
+In fact, any quantifiable activity can be used as a KPI.

 Macro conversions on the other hand, are directly revenue generating conversions.
-Think of them as the ultimate goal of your website, to convert users into customers.
+Think of them as the ultimate goal of your website, whether that be selling products, services or both.

 The metrics you should care about